About Us

 1. Ludwig Wittgenstein was an Austrian-British philosopher.
 His 1922 book Tractatus Logico-Philosophicus states that the real world is made up of facts.
 And what can be stated or written down can be articulated clearly.
 Any proposition (found in a declarative sentence) devoid of facts or illogical is meaningless.
 Certain concepts are unsayable: they could be mystical or simply too controversial and devoid of facts or can't be verified, such things should be left unsaid or unwritten: they can only be shown or revealed.

 2. 'Ubuntu' is an African term for humanity, commonly articulated as “I am because we are” its emphasis is on the mutual dependence of humanity, we are all stakeholders in each other’s wellbeing and for the progress of mankind so we must work together.
+We, and others, at the forefront of the resurgence of an ancient African knowledge system in the age of Al (the Ifá computational system), are dedicated to building ethical and wise technology through the integration of global knowledge systems.

 3. The 'harm principle' is a principle for the protection of liberty.
 As articulated by the British thinker John Stuart Mill in his 1859 essay On Liberty.
 The 'harm principle' states that the only instance a person's liberty (or speech) can be forcibly censored is to prevent harm to others.
 If there's no direct or indirect harm to others, no attempt should be made to restrict the freedom of speech.